quaap/LaunchTime/README.md

 features widgets, text search for apps, a QuickBar, links/shortcuts, recent apps list, and portrait and landscape support.

-I've been using it on my LG phone as I develop, but it is still a late alpha or early beta stage.
+I've been using it on my LG phone as I develop, but it is still a late alpha or early beta stage, so breaking changes are possible.

 Features
 ----------